xgeoff/moirad/pages/moirad.md

-### *The Moirad, Song of the Fates and The Trojan War*
+### *The Moirad, A Song of the Fates and The Trojan War*

 **Book I: The Council of Zeus**

 In bright Olympus, crowned by heavens high,
-The father of gods, great Zeus, in shadows deep,
+The father of gods, great Zeus, in shadows nigh,
 Sat on his throne, his brow furrowed by fate,
 The world below in balance, poised to break.
 Beside him stood wise Themis, just and clear,